Vuelta a España: 2019–present

 The 2019 Vuelta was won by Primož Roglič, who became the first Slovenian cyclist to win a Grand Tour.

 The 2020 Vuelta a España was originally scheduled to be held from 14 August to 6 September 2020.
 In April 2020, the 2020 Tour de France was rescheduled to run between the 29 August and 20 September, having been postponed in view of the COVID-19 pandemic.
 On 15 April, UCI announced that both the Giro d'Italia and the Vuelta would take place in autumn after the 2020 UCI Road World Championships.
 On 5 May, UCI announced that the postponed Giro and the Vuelta would run between 3 and 25 October and between 20 October and 8 November, respectively.
 For the first time since 1985, the race was not 21 stages long; instead, it was held in a reduced format over 18 stages.
-Roglic defended his title in a hard-fought race with Richard Carapaz which was among the closest Vueltas in history with the winning margin being only +0:24.
+Roglic defended his title in a hard-fought race with Richard Carapaz which was among the closest Vueltas in history with the winning margin being only 24 seconds.
 The 2020 Vuelta had the smallest margin of victory since the 1984 Vuelta a España, which was the smallest margin of victory of any grand tour in cycling history.

 In 2021, Roglič returned in the 2021 Vuelta a España and this time dominated the field to take his third consecutive victory in the race.
 He became only the third rider to win the race in three successive years.
-He won by 4' 42", the largest margin of victory since Alex Zülle won by 5' 07" in 1997.
+He won by 4 minutes and 42 seconds, the largest margin of victory since Alex Zülle won by 5 minutes and 7 seconds in 1997.